Liu Bei: Appraisal

 Chen Shou, once a subject of Shu and the historian who wrote Liu Bei's biography in the Records of the Three Kingdoms (Sanguozhi), appraised Liu Bei as follows:

 From the Former Lord's magnanimity, determination, tolerance and generosity to his judgment of men and treatment of elites assuredly had the air of Emperor Gaozu (Liu Bang) and the aura of a hero about him.
 When he entrusted the state and his son to Zhuge Liang, his mind was without ambivalence.
 It was truly the ultimate of selflessness of a ruler and his minister, and it is an excellent model for all time.

-Though he was able to respond to situations and was an able strategist, he could not match Emperor Wu of the Wei (Cao Cao) and as a consequence his dominion was restricted.
+Though he was able to respond to situations and was an able strategist, he could not match Emperor Wu of Wei (Cao Cao) and as a consequence his dominion was restricted.
 Though he might be broken, however he would not yield and in the end he could not be subjugated.
 Perhaps, he surmised that Cao Cao would be incapable of accepting him.
 He was not only competing for advantage but also simply sought thereby to avoid harm.

 Chang Qu, historian and compiler of the Chronicles of Huayang in the fourth-century later used by Pei Songzhi in his annotations to the historical text Records of the Three Kingdoms also gave his appraisal of Liu Bei:

 At the end of the Han dynasty, there was great chaos.
 Following this, many leaders arose.
 Among them were Dong Zhuo and Lü Bu.
 Yuan Shao and Yuan Shu.
 Han Sui and Ma Teng.
 Zhang Yang and Liu Biao.
 Alongside many others.
 All of them were put in charge of provinces and commanderies, they commanded armies numbering in the tens of thousands.
 They would claim that they were following in the footsteps of Gaozu and inspire themselves from the examples of Duke Huan of Qi and Duke Wen of Jin.
 Yet in the end, all of them were crushed and slaughtered by Emperor Wu of Wei, for he possessed divine martial valor and exceptional strategic thinking.